 Investigation: Woman killed after agreeing to meet about online purchase

-Denise Williams, 54, of Hornerstown, was stabbed multiple times with a knife — despite efforts to protect herself from the attack — after agreeing on social media to buy the fridge at his apartment, County Coroner Jeff Lees said.
+Denise Williams, 54, of Hornerstown, was stabbed multiple times with a knife — despite efforts to protect herself from the attack — after agreeing on social media to buy the refrigerator at his apartment, Cambria County Coroner Jeffrey Lees said.

 "She put up one heck of a fight ... to defend herself," Lees said.
 "But this was a violent death she sustained."